 Does it protect you from kitchen dangers?

 Besides looking good and conveying a high degree of professionalism, the right chef clothing is also practical.
 You are wearing special kitchen attire to protect your normal clothes from some common kitchen dangers like spills, splatter, chunks of ingredients that fly off during the chopping process, and pointy edges of kitchen utensils that slip away during food preparation, among others.
-Choose chef clothing that does a good job padding your clothes so whatever stains and debris get on your outer clothing don't get on your inner clothing.
+Choose chef jackets that does a good job padding your clothes so whatever stains and debris get on your outer clothing don’t get on your inner clothing.
 Make sure the material is thick enough to provide some protection but not so thick as to hamper your ability to handle knives and other cooking utensils.

 Does it boost kitchen hygiene?

 You are what you wear.
 If you want to reflect your professional ambition-dress like a professional you want to be treated like someone who is passionate about his or her craft-dress like it.
-Keep the considerations above in mind when picking out quality Chef clothing so you can make the right choice.
+Keep the considerations above in mind when picking out quality chef clothing so you can make the right choice.